emmalami/Cypress-INIT/README.md

   cypress run

-For WINDOWS --> Execute all the commands mentioned below in the command prompt

-To check if Docker container is running use command docker ps -a

-Command to execute test - docker run -it -v "%cd%":/e2e -w /e2e --entrypoint=cypress cypress/included:latest run

-Instead of cypress/included:latest should use the cypress version installed in your machine.
+For WINDOWS --> Execute all the commands mentioned below in the command prompt To check if the Docker container is running use command docker ps -a Command to execute test - docker run -it -v "%cd%":/e2e -w /e2e --entrypoint=cypress cypress/included:latest run Instead of cypress/included:latest should use the cypress version installed in your machine.
 For example if the cypress version = 12.12.0 --> Then the command should contain cypress/included:15.0.1